West Valley Mega Site

 Topography & Soils

-North block features native desert terrain while south block contains historic agricultural fields.
-Topography is favorable for large pad development (subject to geotechnical confirmation).
+North block features native desert terrain while south block contains historic agricultural fields and a well.
+Favorable topography for large pad development, subject to geotechnical confirmation.

 Ownership & Control